sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/your_first_rule.md

 </div>

-## Writing the Rule
+## Write the Rule

-Create a new xml file with the following naming scheme [rule file naming](/idn/docs/rules/cloud-rules#review-guidelines).
+Create a new xml file with this naming scheme [rule file naming](/idn/docs/rules/cloud-rules#review-guidelines).

 Open that file in your preferred editor.

-For the attribute generator rule you can begin with the following template.
+For the attribute generator rule, you can begin with this template:

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>